Alerts: Spaceport's Event System

 ## Global Request Middleware

 Use on page hit to run code for every HTTP request, perfect for logging, authentication, or adding common headers.
-Use

 class Middleware {